rollkit/docs/tutorials/gm-world-tia-gas.md

 ## ✨ Connecting to Celestia Mocha testnet using IBC {#ibc-to-celestia}

-Next, we will create an IBC connection between our rollup and the Celestia Mocha testnet.
-This will allow us to send TIA to our rollup in order to use it as a gas token.
+Next, we will establish an IBC connection with the Celestia Mocha testnet to enable TIA transfers for gas usage on our rollup.

 Install the IBC relayer: